degenbananasol/degenbanana/README.md

 # degenbanana
-A leveraged yield farming protocol on the Solana blockchain.
+A leveraged meme farming protocol on the Solana blockchain.

 [@degenbanana](https://twitter.com/degenbanana)